Amandi1221/Amandi1221/README.md

 ### 🎓 About Me
 I am an ambitious **Information Technology Undergraduate** pursuing my Higher National Diploma in IT at the **Sri Lanka Institute of Advanced Technological Education (SLIATE)**.
 I am passionate about web development, building clean user interfaces, and solving real-world problems through technology.

-- 🔍 **Looking for:** IT / Software Engineering / Web Development Internship opportunities.
+- 🔍 **Looking for:** IT / Network Engineering / Software Engineering / Web Development Internship opportunities.
 - 🚀 **Goal:** To apply my academic knowledge in a professional environment and learn from industry experts.
 - 📚 **Continuous Learning:** Always exploring new technologies and best practices in coding.